 The Master of Internet Technology program is designed for working professionals.
-Coursework is delivered through a combination of evening classes at the UGA Gwinnett campus and distance learning online.
+Coursework is delivered online through UGA's distance-learning programs.

 MIT coursework is completed in 2 years.
-Each cohort begins in the fall term (August) and continues for 5 contiguous terms.
+Each cohort begins in the fall term (August) and continues for 5 semesters.

 While the first year focuses solely on coursework, the second year allows students to put their new skills to use and gain real-world experience on a corporate project.